AdobeDocs/experience-manager-65.en/help/release-notes/new-features-latest-service-pack.md

 When you prefill an adaptive form, the [!DNL Experience Manager Forms] server merges data with an adaptive form and delivers the filled form to you.
 By default, the data merge action takes place at the server.
 You can now configure the [!DNL Experience Manager Forms] server to perform the data merge action at the client instead of the server.
 It significantly reduces the time required to prefill and render adaptive forms.

-### Form data model integration with RESTful APIs on a server with two-way SSL implementation {fdm-integration-rest-apis-two-way-ssl}
+### Form data model integration with RESTful APIs on a server with two-way SSL implementation {#fdm-integration-rest-apis-two-way-ssl}

 [!DNL Experience Manager Forms] form data model can now integrate with RESTful APIs on a server that has a two-way SSL implemented on it.